 - Personality Test – 100 Marks

 JPSC Syllabus is very much aligned to the UPSC Syllabus.
-There would be few minor differences, JPSC would concentrate more on History and Geography of Jharkhand.
+There would be a few minor differences, JPSC would concentrate more on History and Geography of Jharkhand.

 Candidates can check the JPSC eligibility at the linked article.

-As per the notification released in 2020, JPSC Syllabus and Exam pattern are given below in detail:
+As per the notification released on 8th February 2021, the JPSC Syllabus and Exam pattern are given below in detail:

 JPSC Exam Pattern for Prelims